Oooooq/yaz/README.md

-# YAZ Project
+# Yaz Proxy

-The YAZ project is a server-side application built with Node.js and Express.
-It is designed to provide a robust platform for handling user authentication and managing admin operations.
+Yaz is an advanced proxy application designed to provide a smoother user experience and enhanced features over the original Shadownetwork project.
+This project simplifies proxy requests while offering better management interfaces for users and administrators.

 ## Features

+- Improved user interface with EJS and optional CSS frameworks (Bootstrap or Tailwind CSS).
+- Advanced logging of requests.
+- Configurable request methods (GET/POST) for better proxy functionalities.
+- Enhanced error handling and user-friendly error messages.
-- User authentication middleware to secure routes
+- Secure session and authentication management.
-- Admin panel access control
+- Admin panel for managing users and viewing logs/statistics.

-- Proxy settings for external API requests
-- Custom error handling
+## Prerequisites

+- Node.js (v14 or higher)
+- npm (Node Package Manager)

-## Setup Instructions
+## Installation Steps

-1. **Clone the Repository**
+1. Clone the repository: